 The course runs from Monday 9th August 2021 to Saturday 21st August 2021, online.
 Live lectures and working groups will take place from Monday to Saturday, between 1.30 pm to 4.30 pm (BST).

-We also offer a non-compulsory exam that comes with an additional fee.
+We also offer a non-compulsory exam.
 Passing the exam provides a course certificate acknowledging participation and completion of the OPHI Summer School.

 The course fees are as follows: